marekdetko/core/README.md

 4. Bootstrap everything in Terminal.

       sudo script/bootstrap

+### Windows

+Not documented at this time.
+Feel free to submit a pull request

+## Usage

-5. Run the server.
+1. Run the server.

       script/server

-6. Open `http://localhost:9778/` in a browser.
+2. Open `http://localhost:9778/` in a browser.